BitCurator/bitcurator-access-redaction/README.md

 ```shell
 $ sudo apt-get install python-pip
 ```
+  * The redaction tool reads file system metadata from DFXML files produced by fiwalk.
+Fiwalk can be installed by downloading and building the latest release of The Sleuth Kit from https://github.com/sleuthkit/sleuthkit.

   * For redaction of sequences based on regular expressions, you need the Lightgrep library, see instructions here: https://github.com/strozfriedberg/liblightgrep/blob/master/BUILD.md
 Note: Lightgrep builds from source and has further dependencies in turn, including GNU Bison and Boost.
 You must follow the instructions above.
   * With some more recent operating systems you will need to tell the lightgrep configure script where to find Boost, like this: